WinVector/rquery/extras/SparkR.md

 For developers working with Spark and R, `rquery` offers a number of advantages.
 First, R developers can run analyses and perform data transformations in Spark using an easier to read (and to write) sequential pipeline notation instead of nested SQL queries.
 As we mentioned above, `dplyr` also supplies this capability, but `dplyr` is not compatible with `SparkR` -- only with `sparklyr`. `rquery` is compatible with both `SparkR` and `sparklyr`, as well as with Postgres and other large data stores.
 In addition, `dplyr`'s lazy evaluation can complicate the running and debugging of large, complex queries (more on this below).

 The design of `rquery` is *database-first*, meaning it was developed specifically to address issues that arise when working with big data in remote data stores via R. `rquery` maintains *complete separation between the query specification and query execution phases*, which allows useful error-checking and some optimization before the query is run.
-This can be valuable when running complex queries on large volumes of data; you don't want to run a long query only to discover that there was an error on the last step.
+This can be valuable when running complex queries on large volumes of data; you don't want to run a long query only to discover that there was an obvious error on the last step.

 `rquery` checks column names at query specification time to insure that they are available for use.
 It also keeps track of which columns from a table are involved with a given query, and proactively issues the appropriate SELECT statements to narrow the tables being manipulated.
 This can help speed up queries that involve excessively wide tables where only a few columns are needed.